jonatas/timescaledb/README.md

 Here is a list of functions that would be great to have:

-- [ ] Dump and Restore Timescale metadata - Like db/schema.rb but for Timescale configuration.
 - [ ] Add data nodes support

 ## Contributing